Krystian Bielik: West Bromwich Albion

 On 14 August 2025, Bielik signed a three-year contract with EFL Championship side West Bromwich Albion for an undisclosed fee.

+Cardiff City

+On 26 August 2026, Bielik moved to fellow EFL Championship club Cardiff City on a three-year contract.

 International career

 Bielik was named in Poland's squad for the 2017 UEFA European Under-21 Championship, but did not play.
 He was called up for the 2019 UEFA European Under-21 Championship, at which he scored twice in three matches.

 Bielik received his first call-up to Poland's senior team for UEFA Euro 2020 qualifiers in September 2019.
 On 6 September 2019, he debuted as a substitute against Slovenia at the 70th minute, ending in a 2–0 loss.
 Bielik started three days later in a goalless draw against Austria.

 After leaving Derby on loan at the start of the 2022–23 season to enhance his chances of playing international football, Bielik was named in Poland's squad for the 2022 World Cup.
 He played in all four of Poland's matches at the tournament as they reached the round of 16, in which they lost to eventual runners-up France.
 He played twice more for his country that season, but not at all in 2023–24, and was omitted from Poland's squad for Euro 2024.